DeEscalWild: A Real-World Benchmark for Automated De-Escalation Training with SLMs: Video Filtering Pipeline

 \section{Video Filtering Pipeline}

-We employ an LLM-based pipeline with human oversight to filter a domain-specific set of 1,500 videos from an initial pool of 5,000 raw YouTube, TikTok, and Facebook videos.
-This process combines unsupervised clustering, feature selection, Large Language Model (LLM) reasoning, and deterministic rule-based filtering based on the selected features.
+We employ an LLM-based pipeline with human oversight to filter a domain-specific set of 1,500 videos from an initial pool of 5,000 raw videos collected from YouTube, TikTok, and Facebook.
+This process combines unsupervised clustering, feature selection, LLM-based reasoning, and deterministic rule-based filtering to systematically identify high-value de-escalation content.